- Today's Federal Register - EPA News & Federal Registers- OSHA News & FR's DOT news

 Curious what the top 10 violations cited by OSHA are?
 The list is here!

-OSHA Penalties Are Increasing in 2016 Due to the Bipartisan Budget Act of 2015
+OSHA Penalties Are Increasing in due to the Bipartisan Budget Act

 The Bipartisan Budget Act of 2015 which was signed into law by President Obama on November 2, 2015 contained a Section 701, "Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015" which requires OSHA to increase its civil penalties for the first time since 1990.
 A one-time "Catch Up Adjustment" will occur in 2016 with penalties increasing up to a cap of 150%.
 See The National Law Review and Safety News Alert for more information.